 In Ontario’s Southwest, five provincial parks with fantastic beaches offer camping facilities: Port Burwell, Turkey Point, Rondeau, Rock Point, and The Pinery.
 If you like the idea of camping, but are unsure if you’re up for tent life, consider renting a Wilderness Pod at Long Point Eco-Adventures or an oTENTik at Point Pelee National Park.

 Best Beaches for Summer Fun

 On the shores of Lake Huron, Grand Bend is a legendary location for fun, and one of the few Ontario beach destinations with an active bar and nightclub scene.
 Don’t miss Summer Sunset Sounds, a series of free concerts on the main beach on Sunday nights, and Monday nights on holiday weekends, throughout the summer.
-The Port Dover Summer Festival, Turkey Point Summerfest, Port Stanley’s Harbourfest and CanFest, and Bayham Beachfest, are all family friendly festivals, variously featuring the essential ingredients of summer fun: fabulous food, attractions, great music, and impressive fireworks.
+The Port Dover Summer Festival, Turkey Point Summerfest, Port Stanley’s Harbourfest, and Bayham Beachfest, are all family friendly festivals, variously featuring the essential ingredients of summer fun: fabulous food, attractions, great music, and impressive fireworks.

 Best Beaches for Sunsets

 It has been said that Grand Bend has one of the best sunsets in the world, and according to Cottage Life, it’s one of the 10 spectacular places to enjoy the sunset in Ontario.
 According to Ontario Parks, the sunsets at The Pinery are ranked by National Geographic as among the “Top 10 Best in the World”, a claim that is backed up by the countless breathless comments on Trip Advisor.